Skip to content

 Since college, every year my friend and I vow to get out of our comfort zones and experience different cultures.
 Because of this, I ventured to Japan, and it continues to be my favorite travel destination.
 With a background in the luxury service industry, I have a profound appreciation for the Japanese eye for detail.
 Called omentnashi, the Japanese culture welcomes visitors wholeheartedly.
 I’ve seen this first hand when leaving any hotel in Japan with warm smiling staff waving goodbye as I drove off in a taxi.

 Japanese cuisine is also an example of how the small details make the biggest impact.
-Kaiseki is upwards of twelve beautifully curated courses full of dishes steamed, fried, grilled, or served raw.
+Kaiseki is upwards of 12 beautifully curated courses full of dishes steamed, fried, grilled, or served raw.
 Each dish is an example of how this culture can make a simple meal into a five-sensory experience.
 It’s these few of many memories that have shaped my love for this country, and I look forward to supporting my clients in doing the same.

 Speak to Joy